 Oral Hormone supplements still dominate the hormone supplement landscape, and they can certainly be effective.

-Ironically, hormone creams impact the body more efficiently than ingested supplements.
+Ironically, hormone creams actually have a more direct pathway to cells than ingested supplements.

 The Vaginal Dryness Question